Maruti Suzuki's Brezza logs 5.5 lakh sales in 4.5 yrs of launch

-NEW DELHI : The country’s largest carmaker Maruti Suzuki India on Tuesday said its compact SUV Vitara Brezza has crossed 5.5 lakh units cumulative sales milestone within 4.5 years of launch.
+NEW DELHI, Oct 6: The country’s largest carmaker Maruti Suzuki India on Tuesday said its compact SUV Vitara Brezza has crossed 5.5 lakh units cumulative sales milestone within 4.5 years of launch.

 Designed and conceptualised in India for India, the model was launched in early 2016.
 With the migration to BS-VI emission norm, the company had earlier this year introduced a new version of the vehicle powered by a 4 cylinder 1.5 Litre K-series BS-VI petrol engine, while doing away with the diesel variant.